XiXiaPdx/zoo-angular/README.md

 ### 2. Study ARIA.

-* # VoiceReader will usually refer to aria-label for audio output.
+*  VoiceReader will usually refer to aria-label for audio output.
 [Examples of aria-label vs aria-labelledby vs aria-describedby](http://www.maxability.co.in/2013/01/aria-label-labelledby-describedby/)

-* # Include role="button" on non-button elements acting like buttons.
+*  Include role="button" on non-button elements acting like buttons.

-* # Setting focus on tabbed to elements.
+*  Setting focus on tabbed to elements.
 [Good reference here using a simple CSS trick/](https://css-tricks.com/almanac/selectors/f/focus/)

-* # To globally change what focus looks, :focus {/* add your css code here*/}
+* To globally change what focus looks like, :focus {/* add your css code here*/}

-Check site with VoiceOver on Mac and see if it informs well with sound and also all pertinent elements are able to be tabbed to and acted upon.

 ### 3. Design Considerations